Hunting Wachusett Reservoir Watershed Lands

 Hunters must apply for a permit.
 Permits will be a randomly selected based on a specific hunter density.
 Selected hunters will be given a special access permit to hunt within the Reservoir Zone.

 Hunters will be required to walk into this zone from one of the existing gate locations.

 Permit application instructions:

-- Application available from July 1 until August 31.
+Application available from July 1 until August 31.
 The application is no longer available for 2021 hunting season.